 Jewish and Pagan Roots

-Early Christian holy days incorporated cultural practices that already existed, and this one was no exception.
-Easter was originally a pagan festival celebrating the return of spring and commemorating the goddess of springtime, Eastre.
+Early Christian holy days often incorporated cultural practices that already existed, and this one celebrating the resurrection of Jesus Christ was no exception.
+Occurring around the same time as Passover, Easter was a pagan festival celebrating the return of spring and commemorating the goddess of springtime, Eastre.
 For Christians, it also celebrates new life by the fact that our Savior lives.

-In many other countries today, the holiday is called “Pascha,” from the Hebrew word “Pesach” meaning Passover.
-Whether you call it Easter, Pascha, or Resurrection Day, it reminds us that Christ died for our sins so that anyone who believes in Him will live forever with God in Heaven.
+In many countries today, the Christian holiday is called “Pascha,” from the Hebrew word “Pesach” meaning Passover.
+In English speaking countries it’s traditionally called Easter.
+Whether you call it Easter, Pascha, or Resurrection Sunday, it reminds us that Christ died for our sins so that anyone who believes in Him will live forever with God in Heaven.

 There are many religious traditions associated with the celebration of Easter.
 Easter Sunday follows a period of forty days of penance and sacrifice known as Lent, which begins with Ash Wednesday.
 Holy Week is the final week of Lent, and Palm Sunday is the first day of Holy Week.
 Many churches distribute palm leaves on Palm Sunday in remembrance of the palm fronds spread before Christ as he entered the city of Jerusalem to celebrate the Jewish Passover.
 Maundy Thursday commemorates Jesus’ last supper with his disciples.
 Many Christians fast or eat no meat on Good Friday, which was the day that Jesus died.
 On Easter Sunday we celebrate His Resurrection.
 Some churches hold sunrise services outdoors or put on passion plays that dramatize the Easter story.